Aurora, Colorado: 2024 U.S. Presidential Election

 Aurora received national media attention during the run-up to the 2024 U.S. presidential election.
-In September 2024, statements made by mayor Mike Coffman and city council member Danielle Jurinsky, both Republicans, claimed that the Venezuelan Tren de Aragua gang had taken control of an Aurora apartment complex and was extorting residents for their rent money.
+In September 2024, statements made by mayor Mike Coffman and city council member Danielle Jurinsky, both Republicans, falsely claimed that the Venezuelan Tren de Aragua gang had taken control of an Aurora apartment complex and was extorting residents for their rent money.
 Jurinsky appeared on Fox News alleging "a huge cover-up" and that this "isn't just an Aurora issue."
 Presidential candidate Donald Trump repeated the claims during his September 10 debate with Kamala Harris, and subsequently scheduled a campaign rally in Aurora.
 Mayor Coffman denied the city was overrun by Venezuelan gangs.
 At the October 11 rally at Aurora's Gaylord Rockies Resort & Convention Center, Trump intensified his remarks regarding undocumented immigration and proposed an "Operation Aurora" to remove undocumented immigrants connected to gangs.
 At a press conference held the same day at Aurora's Stanley Marketplace to denounce Trump's rally, Colorado Governor Jared Polis said, "We welcome the eyes of the nation on a true Colorado gem, the great city of Aurora."

 Following Trump's inauguration, U.S. Immigration and Customs Enforcement conducted raids targeting suspected Tren de Aragua gang members in Aurora and Denver.
-During a speech to a joint session of Congress on March 4, 2025, Trump falsely claimed immigrants “destroyed” Aurora and that the city had “buckled under the weight of migrant occupation.”
+During a speech to a joint session of Congress on March 4, 2025, Trump falsely claimed immigrants "destroyed" Aurora and that the city had "buckled under the weight of migrant occupation."
 The apartment complex at the root of the controversy was eventually shut down by a court order describing it as a threat to public safety.
-Police placed blame for the danger on property mismanagement, rather than gang activity among tenants.
+Aurora's police chief, who advocated for the closure, stated that property mismanagement was to blame, and not gang activity among tenants.